OTUK Founder on the Future of Online Learning

 I think students appreciate the fact that we are a specialist UK-based school committed to one-to-one teaching.
 We listen and take an individual approach to every learner where many providers focus more on generic textbook courses.

 What do you think is the future of online learning?

 I think the expansion of e-learning is an inevitable fact based on the advancement of modern communication technologies.
-If you observe how young people interact, it is clear that education will need to adapt in order to keep pace with the future generations.
-The other issue with regard to ESL is the chronic shortage of qualified native English teachers on the ground in countries with increasing demand for English as a foreign language.
+If you observe how young people interact, it is clear that education will need to adapt in order to keep pace with future generations.
+The other issue with regard to ESL is the chronic shortage of qualified native English teachers on the ground in countries with an increasing demand for English as a foreign language.
 There are over 2 billion people learning English as a second language worldwide but not enough physical classrooms to accommodate them.
 Class sizes are therefore rising along with prices, local teachers are under pressure and standards may be suffering too.
-In the long-run I believe e-learning is the only viable option.
+In the long run I believe e-learning is the only viable option.
 It will just take time for this new format to be more widely accepted.